-The --profile option overrides the defaultConfigurationProfile in the XML configuration.
+- The --profile option overrides the defaultConfigurationProfile in the XML configuration.
 This means that you can specify multiple profiles in the XML configuration and run T3Q using another existing profile without the need to change the XML configuration.
 If the profile specified on the command-line does not exist, T3Q will automatically fall back to the default profile provided in the main section of XML configuration.
 In turn, if this default profile does not exist as well, T3Q will fall back to the implicit all profile.
-If the configuration profile name contains any empty spaces, they need to be escaped or the profile name needs to be enclosed in quotation marks, depending on the environment.

-The --format option (newly introduced in v0.4.2) enables the code formatting feature (see below), which had to be enabled by a configuration entry in the configuration profile in previous versions.
+If the configuration profile name contains any empty spaces, they need to be escaped or the profile name needs to be enclosed in quotation marks, depending on the environment. - The --format option (newly introduced in v0.4.2) enables the code formatting feature (see below), which had to be enabled by a configuration entry in the configuration profile in previous versions.
 That configuration entry is now superseded by the command line option, although the output path where the formatted output is to be placed still needs to be specified in the configuration profile (this may also be superseded by a command line argument for convenience in future releases).

-The --verbosity option (also newly introduced in v0.4.2) regulates the verbosity level of the output messages based on their type.
+- The --verbosity option (also newly introduced in v0.4.2) regulates the verbosity level of the output messages based on their type.
 The possible values are ERROR, WARNING and INFORMATION (in an ascending inclusive order, meaning that when INFORMATION is selected, the output will include both ERROR and WARNING verbosity level messages as well).
 INFORMATION is the default setting.
-More information about the message types is available in the next section.

-The --output-path option (newly introduced in v1.0.1) makes it possible to supply the output path at the command line interface (overriding the profile setting).
-If affects only the code formatting feature and if it is not used, this optionr is simply ignored.
+More information about the message types is available in the next section. - The --local-dependencies option (newly introduced in v2.0.0b23) enables the generation of local-dependencies.
+Currently, when the feature is activated, the other checks are deactivated.
+The location of the generated output can be specified with the dependencyOutputPath in the configuration profile (DOCUMENTATION by default).
+The output path can also be overridden by the command line argument for the --output-path option. - The --output-path option (newly introduced in v1.0.1) makes it possible to supply the output path at the command line interface (overriding the profile setting).
+If affects only the code formatting feature and if it is not used, this option is simply ignored.
 It is added purely for convenience in case the same profile has to be used on different projects with different destination paths.

 The native binary executable for Windows supplied with v1.0.1 is discarded again as of v1.0.2, due to the fact that it does not grant the desired advantages.
 Thus, the basic usage is reverted to the batch scripts.
-Starting with v1.0.2, the batch scripts include a "hidden" -echo option, which simply outputs the deployment specific call to the Java virtual machine, without any command line arguments, meaning that it makes no sense to provide any further command line parameters besides the -echo option.
+Starting with v1.0.2, the batch scripts include a "hidden" --echo option, which simply outputs the deployment specific call to the Java virtual machine, without any command line arguments, meaning that it makes no sense to provide any further command line parameters besides the --echo option.
 The sole purpose of this option is to output the full command line necessary for starting the tool, which may be necessary for embedding into third party tools.
 This is why this option is considered hidden (it also does not show in the standard help screen).
 It should not affect the general usage of the tool.
-If, for whatever reason, other command line arguments are supplied together with the -echo option, then the -echo option needs to be the first command line argument.
+If, for whatever reason, other command line arguments are supplied together with the --echo option, then the --echo option needs to be the first command line argument.